 Construction and demolition waste

 38. Associate Professor Goh asked about promoting the reuse of construction and demolition, or C&D waste.
-Singapore recycles 99% of our C&D waste.
+Singapore recycles 99 per cent of our C&D waste.
 For instance, waste concrete is mostly processed to produce recycled aggregates.
 This is a good example of the circular economy in action!
 The Building and Construction Authority has published a Sustainable Construction Guide with useful information on recycled construction materials and their applications.

 39. Ms Irene Quay raised the issue of medication waste.
 I agree it is important to curb over-prescription of medicine.
 By not over-buying medication that will be wasted, patients also save money.
 Some hospitals limit prescriptions to no more than 3 months’ supply of normal medicine and no more than 6 months’ supply for chronic illnesses.
 Certain pharmacies put additional labelling on drug packaging to inform patients to return unused drugs.
 Pharmacists also counsel patients and review their medication supply, to ensure that patients do not take more medication than needed.